Videography

 • Don't X IconFeature alcohol usage and/or placement.

-To add variety of footage and give viewers an inside look at an event or production, we can shoot and feature behind-the-scenes footage.
-Filming will most likely take place at events with Fannie Mae employees and guests.
+To give viewers an inside look at an event or production, shoot behind-the-scenes footage.
+Filming will most likely take place at events with Fannie Mae employees and guests but could include BTS of on-location shoots.

 Do